-Loss of Future Income In Norfolk Wrongful Death Cases
+Loss of Future Income In Norfolk, VA Wrongful Death Cases

 When you lose a loved one due to the negligent actions of another, you can collect economic and noneconomic damages.
 These damages are meant to compensate a family for the financial and emotional burden caused by the loss.
 Although this compensation does not bring your loved one back, it can help you maintain financial stability.
 Specifically, compensation for loss of future income in Norfolk wrongful death cases is meant to help your family survive following the loss of your loved one’s earnings.

 A detail-oriented wrongful death attorney can explain how loss of future income is calculated.
 The attorneys at Cooper Hurley Injury Lawyers can then work with you to get the full compensation you deserve.

 Factors Considered in Norfolk

 A number of factors are used in calculating the loss of future income.
 These factors include the person’s age, the length of time they would have continued to work, their education, possible promotions, and their projected growth of future income.
 There may additionally be certain union benefits the person was entitled to such as pay increases as they age, preferences for jobs, or preferences that should be included in these calculations.